 This is a non-funded fellowship and no financial support is being awarded.
 However, fellows may pursue and receive funding from other sources if they choose.
 A list of organizations offering funding for dermatology research is available in the awards, grants & scholarships section.

 Approved fellows will be designated as being on the TSCN Fellowship Track until completion of the fellowship.
 Upon final approval by the Transplant Dermatology Research Fellowship Committee students will be designated as TSCN Fellows.

-The AAD Transplant Dermatology Fellowship provides an excellent opportunity to gain hands-on experience in health outcomes and epidemiology research in the fields of cutaneous oncology and transplant dermatology.
+The Transplant Dermatology Fellowship provides an excellent opportunity to gain hands-on experience in health outcomes and epidemiology research in the fields of cutaneous oncology and transplant dermatology.